Momentous-Muses/code-jam/poc/README.md

 > poetry run python poc/ws_client.py
 ```

+Uncomment as appropriate to run the CLI or GUI chat client

 # TODO
- - Tkinter GUI has not been connected to    `ws_client`
-async callbacks should be started with `async.ensure_future`

- - The Prompt for new text in the `ws_client.py` does not align properly.
+ - Ready to go 🚀